cbsobral/NLP-Supervisor-Recommender/README.md

 ## The Code

-Following up on the feedback we received in our Midterm Report, we have divided our script into four modules.
+Following up on the feedback we received in our Midterm Report, the project was divided into four modules.

 ### mod0_data
-This module defines functions and parameters that will be employed in preprocessing the text (for the corpus and for the user's input), such as Lemmatization, stem, removal of stopwords, removal of non-alphabetic numbers and punctuation.
+This module defines functions and parameters that will be employed for preprocessing the text (for the corpus and the user's input), such as Lemmatization, stem, removal of stopwords, removal of non-alphabetic numbers, and punctuation.

 ### mod1_model
 This module generates and saves the LDA model employed by the app, as well as the similarity matrix, using the preprocessed supervision plans as input.

 ### mod2_vis
-This module generates the graphs, wordclouds and other graphical representations that will be displayed by the app.
+This module generates the graphs, wordclouds, and other graphical representations that will be displayed by the app.

 ### mod3_app
 This module contains the app for Streamlit.